 Updates From The Napolin Law Firm Vegas Shooting Civil Investigation

-Mobile Phones Wiped, Venue Inspected and Imaged, Stephen Paddock's Room Next Week
+Allegations of Mobile Phones Wiped, Venue Inspected and Imaged, Stephen Paddock's Room Next Week

 The Napolin Law Firm represents assault and shooting victims of the Route 91 Harvest Festival Las Vegas shooting.
 Several of the firm’s clients dropped their mobile phones while running for safety from the massive spray of gunfire.
 These clients have confirmed that their phones were completely wiped, including all photographs and videos of the crime scene taken during their escape.
 Some victims who were unable to retrieve their phones have found that their iCloud backup accounts appear to have been accessed and wiped clean as well.